okigan/revproxauth/README.md

 ## 🎯 The Problem

-You have multiple self-hosted applications with fragmented authentication:
+You have self-hosted services that **lack authentication entirely**:

-- ❌ **Different passwords** for each service
+- ❌ **No built-in authentication** - Applications exposed without any login mechanism
-- ❌ **Security gaps** - Some apps exposed without proper auth
+- ❌ **Security gaps** - Internal tools, legacy apps, or services that trust the network
-- ❌ **User management nightmare** - Add/remove users in multiple places
+- ❌ **Can't modify the app** - Third-party services you can't add auth code to
-- ❌ **No centralized access control**
+- ❌ **Need centralized control** - Want RADIUS-based authentication without touching the app

-## ✨ The Solutions
+Add **authentication to services that have none** by placing RADIUS-based auth in front of them using reverse proxies.

 This repository provides **multiple RADIUS authentication solutions** for reverse proxy infrastructure:

 1. **RevProxAuth (All-in-One)** - Complete reverse proxy with authentication and web UI
-2. **radius-auth-go** - Lightweight Go implementation supporting forward auth and auth_request protocols
+2. **radius-auth-go** - Lightweight Go middleware for Caddy/Traefik/Nginx
-3. **radius-auth-py** - Lightweight Python implementation supporting forward auth and auth_request protocols
+3. **radius-auth-py** - Lightweight Python middleware for Caddy/Traefik/Nginx

 **Key Benefits:**
-- ✅ **Single Sign-On** - One authentication system for all apps
+- ✅ **Add auth where none exists** - Protect unprotected services instantly
 - ✅ **RADIUS Integration** - Use existing RADIUS servers (Synology, FreeRADIUS, etc.)
+- ✅ **Zero Application Changes** - Apps don't need modification or auth code
 - ✅ **Flexible Deployment** - Full proxy or lightweight auth middleware
 - ✅ **WebSocket Support** - Automatic HTTP → WebSocket upgrades
-- ✅ **Path Manipulation** - Strip prefixes, rewrite URLs (RevProxAuth)
-- ✅ **Zero Application Changes** - Apps don't need auth code
+- ✅ **Production Ready** - Docker images for AMD64 and ARM64

 ---